-As part of your enrollment at the school, you are being required to sign an arbitration agreement
+As part of your enrollment at the school, you are being required to sign an arbitration agreement and class action waiver, which are defined as follows:

 Arbitration, a form of alternative dispute resolution, is a way to resolve disputes outside the courts.
 The dispute will be decided by one or more persons (the 'arbitrators', 'arbiters' or 'arbitral tribunal'), which renders the 'arbitration award'.
 An arbitration award is legally binding on both sides and enforceable in the courts.
 A pre-dispute arbitration agreement requires a person to obtain relief through arbitration instead of seeking relief through litigation in the courts.